 Sitting on a Toyota-sized boulder embedded in a creek my mind went to work.
-Either a massive landslide had occurred at some time in the distant past, or gradually, piece by piece, rocks of varying sizes had tumbled down the mountain and into the creek bed where I sat.
+Either a massive landslide had occurred at some time in the distant past, or gradually, p

 “If these rocks are continuously breaking off and rolling down the mountain, then the Sawtooths are getting smaller,” I thought.
 For every rock that comes down, whether it’s the size of a cantaloupe or the Toyota-sized one I sat on, the cliff-like mountains above diminish.
 It seemed certain that nothing can be done about it.
 I scanned the pock-marked cliffs above, worried about the fact that my tent was so close to the slide area.